eMe-404/framework-dojo/src/main/java/dependency_injection/spec.md

 - Spring Framework 3.0
 - Weld 1.0.0

+# Q&A
+* can we include `notNull` assertion?
+* can we one fixture's result as a parameter of another fixture?
+*

 # SBE

 ### in Dojo context the runtime environment is called `container`, and it will be instantiated during the application start time